porsche-design-system/porsche-design-system/packages/components/src/components/table/table.usage.md

 - Include a table caption describing the contents of the table for accessibility
 - Use the built-in scroller for horizontal scrolling on mobile viewports.

-### Don’t:
+### Don't:

-- Don’t use for non-structured data or data that can be presented in a simpler format.
+- Don't use for non-structured data or data that can be presented in a simpler format.
-- Don’t overuse or clutter cell data with unnecessary content.
+- Don't overuse or clutter cell data with unnecessary content.
-- Don’t neglect to include a table caption for accessibility purposes.
+- Don't neglect to include a table caption for accessibility purposes.